hackbots-3414/2025_Reefscape/design/automations/retrieveCoralFromHuman.md

 ## Subystems:
 1. Drivetrain
 1. Photonvision
-1. Intake
+1. Funnel

 ## Assumptions
 * A valid alliance is selected in Driver Station.
 * Coral does not get stuck in the funnel/intake.
-* The robot comes in at a valid angle
+* The funnel is raised at the correct position for intaking.

 ## Operations
 `retrieveCoralFromHumanPlayer`